SEDATION DENTISTRY FOR KIDS BELLAIRE

 IV Sedation

 IV sedation is administered in-office and is the most potent form of sedation that we offer at the practice.
 The sedation medication is administered directly into your child’s bloodstream for near-immediate and strong effects, helping them sit comfortably in the treatment chair.
 In some cases, patients fall asleep during their appointments and don’t remember much about their visit.
-These can make IV sedation in Bellaire great for children who have severe dental phobia.
+This can make IV sedation in Bellaire great for children who have severe dental phobias.

 Oral Conscious Sedation